ionStici/tools/mds/gh/open-source.md

 - **README.md** is the standard file for basic repository documentation: Title, summary, code snippet examples.

-- **LIECENSE.md** File is used to describe the licensing terms for the repository: restrictions for what circumstances it is allowed to be used.
+- **LICENSE.md** file is used to describe the licensing terms for the repository: restrictions for what circumstances it is allowed to be used.

   Commonly used license: The MIT license.
-Resource: [ChooseALicense.com](https://choosealicense.com/)
+Resource: [ChooseALicense.com](https://choosealicense.com/).

+- **CONTRIBUTING.md** file for contributing guidelines, see: [example](https://contributing.md/example/).

 - **CODE_OF_CONDUCT.md** files contain policies regarding what behavior is acceptable or not.

-  Standard code of conduct: [Contributor Covenant](https://www.contributor-covenant.org/)
+  Standard code of conduct: [Contributor Covenant](https://www.contributor-covenant.org/).

 ### README.md Files in Open Source Projects